reportportal/docs/src/md/src/SavedSearches_Filters/ManageFilters.md

 3. Asterisk mark appears for the filter

-4. Click 'Discard' to remove just made changes
+4. Click 'Discard' to remove most recent changes

-5. All not saved changes are removed.
+5. All unsaved changes are removed.

 6. Asterisk mark removed for the filter tab.